Vsomera/Vsomera/README.md

 - 📍  Located in Vancouver, British Columbia
-- 🎓 Software Developer & Computer Information Technology Student at BCIT
+- 🎓 Software Developer & Computer Information Technology Alumni from BCIT
 - 📫 You can reach me at **vsomera77@outlook.com**
 <hr>